Updated April 5, 2014

 Who are you?

 I’m a comic book illustrator and storyboard artist in Portland, Oregon.
 I was born in Pittsburgh, PA, and studied comic book art at the Joe Kubert School.
 I’ve been published by DC, Marvel, Dark Horse, Image, Carus, Oni, Dupuis and many others.
-I’ve worked on characters and properties like Batman, Superman, Hellboy, Star Trek and Road to Perdition, but I’m best known as the artist of the graphic novel Whiteout and its Eisner-winning sequel, Whiteout: Melt.
-Whiteout was adapted by Warner Brothers as a movie starring Kate Beckinsale.
-I’m a founding member of Periscope Studio, the largest studio of freelance comics and storyboard artists in North America.
+I’ve worked on characters and properties like Batman, Superman, Hellboy, Star Trek and Road to Perdition, but I’m best known as the artist of Superman’s Pal Jimmy Olsen, and the graphic novel Whiteout, which was adapted by Warner Brothers as a movie starring Kate Beckinsale.
+I’m a founding member of Helioscope, the largest studio of freelance comics and storyboard artists in North America.

-I’m the artist of The Superior Foes of Spider-Man, a monthly title from Marvel Comics.
-The hardback of ALABASTER: Grimmer Tales, written by Caitlin R. Kiernan and published by Dark Horse Comics is due out very soon.
-I’ve got a couple of other projects in the pipeline, but nothing I can talk about yet.
+One-Star Squadron at DC Comics.
+The Fix at Image Comics.
+The Superior Foes of Spider-Man from Marvel Comics.
+Alabaster at Dark Horse Comics.
+Quantum & Woody at Valiant.
+I’ve got new work in the pipeline, but nothing I can talk about yet.
 Some older projects of mine are listed on my In Print page.

 Will you draw my comic?